anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

 @derive [arraysConcatOrOverwrite](types-and-derive#arraysConcatOrOverwrite)

-@note modules originally `nodejs` and converted to `AMD`/`UMD` always have `exports, module` injected anyway, and ALL converted modules always get a require, so you never have to import it.
+@note modules originally `nodejs` and converted to `AMD`/`UMD` always have `exports, module` injected anyway, and ALL converted modules always get a `require` dependency, so you never have declare any of the 3 stooges.

-@optional chanigng the @default being `true`, would save a few bytes in each module definition, with the cost of falling into the circular dep trap and having to `return exports` etc. Advice is to leave it on, and *never manually type* `define(['require', 'exports', 'module', ..], function(require, exports, module, ..){..}` etc again!
+@optional changing the @default being `true`, would save a few bytes in each module definition, with the cost of falling into the circular dep trap and having to `return exports` etc. Advice is to leave it on, and *never manually type* `define(['require', 'exports', 'module', ..], function(require, exports, module, ..){..}` etc again!

 @todo improve detection/injection of the 3 stooges.